Momenta Pharmaceuticals Inc (NASDAQ:MNTA) : The Exact Trigger that Indicates Volatility

 Checking the Moving AverageYou can check to see the moment a stock dips below the 200-day MA for MNTA on the Pivot Points tab on www.CMLviz.com.

-Back-testing More Time Periods in Momenta Pharmaceuticals IncNow we can look at just the last year of backtested option trading as well:
+Back-testing More Time Periods in Momenta Pharmaceuticals IncNow we can look at just the last year as well:

 Please note that the executions and other statistics in this article are hypothetical, and do not reflect the impact, if any, of certain market factors such as liquidity and slippage.